 In addition, the critical Pre-test and Post-test counselling provided by certified Voluntary Counselling and Testing counsellors is practically non-existent in Colon City like the rest of Panama.
 None of the people I have spoken with who work in the Colon City health system for example have any idea what I am talking about.
 In addition, there is very little knowledge of or ability to explain the somewhat confusing Window Period.

-I will never forget that it was through being trained and offering this service along with the Health Department in Trelawny, Jamaica that I met, counselled and officiated at the wedding of a non-christian couple.
+I will never forget that it was through being trained and offering this service along with the Health Department in Trelawny, Jamaica that I met counselled and officiated at the wedding of a non-christian couple.
 While both were negative, the counselling session with a pastor who did not have hang-ups about talking them through an examination of their lifestyle without being condemnatory helped them to see the value of the role the church.
-They saw compassion rather than death warrants.
+They saw compassion instead of death warrants.

 Our silence and distancing ourselves to keep the body of Christ holy and unpolluted only helps to perpetuate the shame, discrimination, isolation and suffering of those who are living with HIV and AIDS.
 This WAD even as the youth are signing their covenants at First Isthmian, I am making one too.